 Automatic phonetic labelling & segmentation of multiple Hungarian recordings

 Interviews and conversation are often recorded and later transcribed.
-The web service WebMAUS Multiple available in the CLARIN infrastructure provides tools to combine audio recordings and transcriptions in a way that the words and audio signals are time aligned.
-In contrast to WebMAUS Basic this services allows a multitude of options and more languages, and also provides a batch processing mechanism to segment whole speech corpora.
+The web service WebMAUS Basic available in the CLARIN infrastructure provides tools to combine audio recordings and transcriptions in a way that the phonemes, words and sentences are time aligned with the corresponding audio signals.
+Using praat, it is then possible to directly go to a relevant part.
+The service provides the opportunity to edit whole corpora in batch mode.

 Especially relevant for